 The Ulster University Business School can draw on the expertise of over 150 academic staff members, including over 20 professors.
 The Business School also can seek contributions of 30 members of the Visiting Professoriate.
 These are experienced business practitioners who support the work of the Business School in its pursuit of its aims.

 Staff members involved in the delivery of the programme have varied teaching and research interests within the subjects of Strategy, Entrepreneurial Leadership, Competitiveness and Resource Management.
-A number of staff within the Department of Management, Leadership and Marketing are members of Research Institutes within Ulster University.
+A number of staff within the Department of Management, Leadership and Marketing partake in various research programmes within the University

 Here is a guide to the subjects studied on this course.